Rusty-Gere/Under_The_Waves/README.md

 This way I can justify spending more time on this, and buy my wife stuff so she lets me work in peace. :)

 Thanks for the support! 🚀

+## Credits and Thank-you

+* Elliot Tate for kick-starting the Flat2VR Discord community.
+* Praydog for the incredible UEVR injector.
+* JBusfield for his extensive helper libraries.
+* DJ (DeterministicJ), Panda4360, Gwizdek, Ashok, Lobotomy, and all the other modders.